stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 #### canonical
 The canonical form of the channel name, used by the semantic parser;
-it's a good idea to omit stop words for this, and to use a longer expression such as `set target temperature`; you should assume that the full canonical form of the channel is `<canonical> on <global-name>`, eg "send message on foo"
+it's a good idea to omit stop words for this, and to use a longer expression such as `set target temperature on thermostat`.

 #### confirmation
 A string used to construct the final confirmation question